Emotional Intelligence: What It Means and How to Improve Your EQ

 Emotional Management

-Finally, being able to manage emotions is critical to being emotionally intelligent.
+Finally, managing emotions is critical to emotional intelligence.
 People with high emotional intelligence can regulate their own emotions and respond appropriately at the moment.
-They are also good at managing emotional situations and responding to other people’s emotional reactions.
+They also manage emotional situations and respond to other people’s emotional reactions.

 Emotional Competencies